switer/chainjs/README.md

 =======
 ![logo](http://switer.qiniudn.com/chain.png)

-Chained async steps calling.Compare to Promise is more simple and clear.
-I has use it in node.js backend and browser client case.
+An asynchronous callback's flow controller, chaining async function callbacks. simple and clear than using promise.
+I use it in node.js server and webapp.

 ## Install